Cherreads

 Until that night.

 This time, he knew he was dreaming.
-And if it was a dream, then he could explore.
-He could find answers.

 And then he saw it.

-The dream unraveled.
+The dream shattered like glass.

-"A tree… a village… walls… a lion… and… some people."
+His voice was a raw, shaking whisper.
+"A tree… a village… inside high walls… a stone lion… and… people in the smoke."

-Sumit didn't understand why, but he could feel it—the dream had meant something to them.
+The dream had meant something to them.

 And for the first time, he wasn't sure if that was a good thing.